Planning a Glacier National Park Drive

 I am a local gal with the West side of Glacier being in my backyard but man seeing those mountains on my way headed back from the East side makes them look like Everest and makes me fall in love with them all over again.
 When I was younger I used to think the East side was “boring” (like any kid or teenager would say) but it has grown on me and now holds a piece of my love for Glacier.

-If you’re still looking for more exploring on the East Side take a quick 7-mile scenic detour (14 miles round trip), head on Two Medicine Road to Two Medicine Campground.
+If you’re still looking for more exploring on your scenic drive in Glacier National Park, take a quick 7-mile scenic detour (14 miles round trip), head on Two Medicine Road to Two Medicine Campground.
 All roads in MT lead to some wonderful fun and scenery so don’t be afraid to take that random road or ask a local or another family visiting their favorite place.
 You will get lots more travel ideas and things to squeeze into your days here.
 Just another reason we love our long summer days.
 Ya don’t run out of daylight until about 9-10 pm so make it count!

 8. Looping Back to West Glacier